 Who's involved?
 How often?

-Self assessment Pupil, class teacher As appropriate

-What do we know, what do we want to know?
-Pupils, class teacher At the beginning of new topics

-School Council School Council, Miss Hinxman (Head of School Council), class teacher, 3 x a year (minimum)

-Pupil Progress meetings Pupil, class teacher 3 x a year

-Pupil Voice Pupil, class Between once and 3 x a

-teacher/other trusted year as appropriate

-adult

-SEN support review Pupil, parents and 3 x a year

-meetings carers, class teacher

-supported by SENCo

-Annual reviews (EHCP Pupil, parents and Once a year

-only) carers, SENCO, class

-teacher, support

-services, local authority.

-Structured Parents and carers, 2 - 3 x a year

-Conversations SENCO, class teacher

-(information may be

-gathered from pupils)
+Self assessment Pupil, class teacher As appropriate What do we know, what do we want to know?
+Pupils, class teacher At the beginning of new topics School Council School Council, Miss Hinxman (Head of School Council), class teacher 3 x a year (minimum) Pupil Voice Pupil, class teacher/other trusted adult When used, between once and 3 x a year as appropriate SEN support review meetings Pupil, parents and carers, class teacher (sometimes supported by SENCO) 3 x a year (including Annual Reviews and PEPs as relevant) Annual reviews (EHCP only) Pupil, parents and carers, SENCO, class teacher, support services, local authority.
+Once a year Structured Conversations Parents and carers, class teacher (SENCO may sometimes support) (information may be gathered from pupils) 1 - 2 x a year